7:00-8:30 a.m. Last Chance Breakfast in Exhibit Hall

 Session 2 | Utilizing Cost Effective Solutions for Getting to Zero

 With the perception that zero energy costs more, how will the design and construction industry move toward zero energy as standard practice?
 This session will look at the key factors driving higher construction costs, review a set of principles and ideas to reduce costs significantly.
 Presenters will share new cost research, and case studies will cover how to balance efficiency with cost-effectiveness.

-Lisa Matthiessen, HGA
+Moderator: Lisa Matthiessen, HGA